openpgp-pqc/draft-ietf-openpgp-nist-bp-comp/draft-ietf-openpgp-nist-bp-comp.md

 This section gives the history of changes in the respective document versions.
 The order is newest first.

+## draft-ietf-openpgp-nist-bp-comp-02

+- Updated algorithm selection and assigned experimental code points 100-107.
+- Added test vectors.

 ## draft-ietf-openpgp-nist-bp-comp-01

-- Editorial alignment to {{I-D.draft-ietf-openpgp-pqc}}
+- Editorial alignment to {{I-D.draft-ietf-openpgp-pqc}}.

 ## draft-ietf-openpgp-nist-bp-comp-00

-- change draft title
+- Changed draft title.

 ## draft-ehlen-openpgp-nist-bp-comp-02